Daily Houserule tweets: January 2023

 2023-01-13: Entry No. 342 suggested letting Dancing replace DX for rolls to step carefully and avoid dangers underfoot.

 Similarly, I can see it replacing DX in any test of balance.
-(Note that you’ll need to spend 4 points on Dancing before that helps you.)
+(Note that you’ll need to spend 4 points on Dancing before that helps you, and further boosts to balance from levels of Dancing will cost much more than the Balancing technique (from Action 3).
+So don’t worry about ballerina PCs nabbing too-cheap balancing ability.)

 Could Dancing also replace Acrobatics?
-Not generally, but it’s (cinematic) fun to let it fill in for a couple of uses: Any balancing task that specifies Acrobatics, and Acrobatic Dodge (or related feats like Tumbling and Acrobatic Evade/Guard/Stand; see DFRPG Exploits p.
+Not generally, but it’s (cinematic) fun to let it fill in for a couple of uses: Any balancing task that specifically calls for Acrobatics, and Acrobatic Dodge (or related feats like Tumbling and Acrobatic Evade/Guard/Stand; see DFRPG Exploits p.
 58).

-A penalty seems seems fair to me, though: require Acrobatics, letting it default to Dancing -3 for these purposes.
-That’s not overly harsh, especially as Dancing is a level easier than Acrobatics.
+A penalty seems fair to me, though: continue requiring Acrobatics for those combat dodging and tumbling tasks, with a default from Dancing at -3 for these purposes.
+Dancers shouldn’t feel that default to be overly harsh, especially as Dancing is a level easier than Acrobatics.

 348